-Welling Clinic offers specially formulated Homeopathy treatment for Muscular Dystrophy.
+If you want to halt the further progress of Muscular Dystropy and recover faster, you are right place.
+Treatment of Muscular Dystrophy at Welling Clinic with our specially formulated Homeopathy medicines of Muscular Dystrophy can help you recover faster and permanently.
 The treatment protocol has been developed after an exhaustive in-house research in the last 12 years.
-You too can be benefitted by our expertise in the treatment of Muscular Dystrophy.
+You too can be benefitted from our expertise in the treatment of Muscular Dystrophy.

 What is Muscular Dystrophy?

-Muscular dystrophy a general term for a number of hereditary, progressive degenerative disorders affecting skeletal muscles, and often other organ
+Muscular dystrophy is a general term for a number of hereditary, progressive degenerative disorders affecting skeletal muscles, and often another organ.

 It is a group of genetic diseases characterized by progressive weakness and degeneration of the skeletal or voluntary muscles which control movement.
 The muscles of the heart and some other involuntary muscles are also affected in some forms of muscular dystrophy, and a few forms involve other organs as well.